by Karl Hartey, 19th June 2023

-New research reveals 50% of British investors admit to making impulsive investment decisions, with 67% of them regretting it.
+New research reveals 50 percent of British investors admit to making impulsive investment decisions, with 67 percent regretting them.

 What influences investment decisions?

-Social media tops the list, with 32% citing it, closely followed by friends (31%) and fear of missing out (30%).
+Social media tops the list, with 32 percent citing it, closely followed by friends (31 percent) and fear of missing out (30 percent).

 Separating emotions from investments is hard, no matter how investors are feeling.

-A third (34%) made impulsive investment decisions whilst excited; a fifth (21%) when feeling impatient and 16% when in fear of missing out.
+A third of those surveyed made impulsive investment decisions whilst excited, a fifth when feeling impatient and 16 percent when in fear of missing out.

-47% admitted feeling anxious and two-thirds felt excited when checking on their investments.
-Yet, anxiety and excitement may lead to poor investment habits.
+Almost half admitted feeling anxious and two-thirds felt excited when checking on their investments.
+Yet anxiety and excitement may lead to poor investment habits.

 By understanding your emotions, it’s easier to manage them and create a diversified portfolio that takes advantage of market opportunities and can weather any storms.

-A compromise they can make is adopting the ‘core satellite approach’ where money is invested into something stable and less exciting, and add a small, satellite, component of investments giving more enjoyment, keeping them engaged, and providing an emotional reward without causing you to make decisions you may regret.
+Of course, many investors enjoy the thrill and excitement of investing.
+But a compromise they can make is adopting the ‘core satellite approach’, where money is invested into something stable and less exciting, and adding a small, satellite, component of investments giving more enjoyment, keeping them engaged, and providing an emotional reward without causing you to make decisions you may regret.